Download Now

 Important: SOC reports are not intended to be primarily used as a sales tool.
 They help prospects perform vendor due diligence by providing critical information about your internal security controls.
 However, by demonstrating your commitment to an improving security posture, SOC reports help to convince sales teams of your value as a potential business partner.

-UpGuard’s Shared Profile feature allows sales teams to provide access to your Shared Profile via a direct link or an email invite.
+UpGuard’s Trust Page feature allows sales teams to provide access to your Trust Page via a direct link or an email invite.
 The option of sharing via a direct link is particularly beneficial when nurturing leads via Linkedin.

 UpGuard's shared profile feature allows users to share their profile via a direct link.

-Direct link sharing of UpGuard's Shared Profile feature.
+Direct link sharing of UpGuard's Trust Page (formerly Shared Profile) feature.

-See UpGuard's shared profile feature in action >
+See UpGuard's Trust Page feature in action >

 2. Share Your Official SOC for Service Logo